dusk-network/docs-public/src/content/docs/learn/deep-dive/cryptography/hashing.md

 ## Poseidon hash

-Standard hash functions are not usually not suited for ZKPs, as it's hard to combine them efficiently with the algebraic requirements of circuits.
+Standard hash functions are usually not suited for ZKPs, as it's hard to combine them efficiently with the algebraic requirements of circuits.
 The necessity of framing operations as algebraic equations, introduces the need of using hash functions that are ZK "friendly".

 Developers that want to leverage zk-proofs are recommended to use the <a href="https://github.com/dusk-network/Poseidon252" target="_blank">Poseidon hash</a>.